Swedish phonology: Generalities

 One of the varieties of //iː// is made with a constriction that is more forward than is usual.
 Peter Ladefoged and Ian Maddieson describe this vowel as being pronounced "by slightly lowering the body of the tongue while simultaneously raising the blade of the tongue (...)
 Acoustically this pronunciation is characterized by having a very high F3, and an F2 which is lower than that in //eː//."
 They suggest that this may be the usual Stockholm pronunciation of //iː//.

-There is some variation in the interpretations of vowel length's phonemicity.
-Elert (1964), for example, treats vowel quantity as its own separate phoneme (a "prosodeme") so that long and short vowels are allophones of a single vowel phoneme.
+In many central and eastern areas (including Stockholm), the contrast between short //ɛ// and //e// is lost.
+The loss of this contrast has the effect that hetta ('heat') and hätta ('cap') are pronounced the same.
+Around the 1700s, Stockholm accents began undergoing the same merger in the long system; with pairs such as tre ('three') and trä ('wood'), although it started to be seen as a class marker in the 20th century and gradually vanished.